stonezhong/mordor/README.md

 # Purpose #

 If you have python based application, need to deploy to a fleet of machines and need to constantly update these application, mordor is the right tool for you.
-If can
+You can

 * Deploy your python application to the host fleet
 * Start and stop your python application on the fleet